 California is an at-will employment state, meaning an employer has the right to terminate the employment of any worker for no reason or without notice.
 But at-will employment doesn’t mean your employer can fire you for illegal reasons.
-Employers are prohibited from firing you for numerous reasons.

 What Are Unlawful Grounds for Termination?

 One of the most common types of wrongful termination stems from discrimination.
 Legally, “discrimination” means that you suffered an "adverse employment action" because you are a member of a “protected class,” such as:

 - Sexual orientation